 JAMES are one of the UK’s most creatively restless and most loved artists.
-After signing to the iconic Factory Records in 1982, the band went on to release a series of hugely successful hit singles.
+After signing to the iconic Factory Records in 1982, the band released a series of hugely successful hit singles.
 From SIT DOWN to SHE’S A STAR, LAID, COME HOME, MOVING ON and NOTHING BUT LOVE, their uniquely diverse sound spans over 15 studio albums released over three decades, achieving both critical and commercial success whilst also curating a base of dedicated fans.

-Having sold over 25 million albums worldwide, playing shows across the globe and cementing their status as one of the most iconic live British bands.
+Having sold over 25 million albums worldwide, playing shows worldwide and cementing their status as one of the most iconic live British bands.
 In August this year, the band released their 15th album LIVING IN EXTRAORDINARY TIMES.
 Mark Millar caught up with the bands’ bassist and longest-serving member Jim Glennie to talk about the new album.

-So we consciously kept it to two songs which were Hank and Heads which are specifically about Donald Trump.
-When we went into the studio, we had a pretty good idea where we were going with the record musically.
-We worked with the producers Charlie Andrew and Beni Giles.
+So we consciously kept it to two songs: Hank and Heads which are specifically about Donald Trump.
+When we went into the studio, we had a pretty good idea of going with the record musically.
+We worked with the producer’s Charlie Andrew and Beni Giles.
 We had been trying to work with Charlie for the last three albums, but it hadn’t panned out and we kind of adopted Beni.
-Beni was brought into the studio to edit some of the songs for us he said, “I’d love to do it but I’m not really an editor.
+Beni was brought into the studio to edit some of the songs for us he said, “I’d love to do it, but I’m not really an editor.
 I like producing.”
 So we gave him a couple of songs to work on by himself in a room, and when we came back, we absolutely loved what he had done.
 It was very irreverent.
 He had smashed everything up and edited songs and chopped them up and messed with the sounds.
 Moreover, we loved it.
 That gave us the direction that the record went in, and Charlie picked up on that.

 Was there a particular song on the record that made you realize you were going in the right direction?